skedastically/mkdocs-macro-gimmicks/docs/index.md

 # Welcome

 This is my personal repo to share some mkdocs tricks I figured out.
+Right now it's just some macros.

 {{ listnavs() }}